NR Job Posting

 • Ability to work cooperatively, establish and maintain effective working relationships with members of the Association in order to accomplish planned Association objectives.

-• Must demonstrate a high degree of accuracy, integrity, sound professional judgment, tact, and maturity to effectively relate to people in order to accomplish Association’s financial goals.
+• Ability and willingness to work with a high degree of integrity, accuracy, organization, and sound professional judgment to effectively relate to people in order to accomplish Association’s goals.

 REQUIRED QUALIFICATIONS:

-• 2 years volunteer or related work experience relevant to the role of the position.
+• Experience relevant to the role of the position.bility to meet travel requirements associated with this position.

 • Ability to work flexible hours which may include evenings and/or weekends, as appropriate.